Connect Knowledge

 visibility: cabinet

-Cabinet picks up the metadata on next scan.
+Cabinet picks up the metadata on the next scan.
 The title shows in the sidebar; the description shows on hover.

 CABINET_DATA_DIR